telerik/ajax-docs/api/server/Telerik.Web.UI/SpreadsheetStrings.md

 Gets or sets the hyperlink url label text.

+###  InsertComment `String`

+The comment of the cell - a tooltip that appears when the cell is hovered.

 ###  MessageDialogDuplicateSheetName `String`

 Gets or sets the text of the duplicate sheet name dialog.